romcruz1/proximo-feriado-docker/README.md

 # Proximo Feriado

-A simple Dockerfile to get the next holiday on Argentina
+A simple Dockerfile to get the next holiday on Argentina using http://nolaborables.com.ar/api